 * Although the P-47D was the high point of the Thunderbolt's career in terms of quantity and use, there were further attempts to refine the type.

 Two "XP-47Hs" were built.
 They were major reworkings of existing razorback P-47Ds to accommodate a Chrysler XI-2220-11 water-cooled inline 16-cylinder inverted vee engine.
-Really big inline engines didn't prove to be a good idea in general, and the XP-47H went nowhere.
+Really big inline engines didn't prove to be a good idea in general -- diminishing returns had set in -- and the XP-47H went nowhere.

 The "XP-47J" began as a November 1942 request to Republic for a "hot rod" version of the Thunderbolt, using a lighter airframe and an uprated engine with water injection and fan cooling.
 Kartveli designed an aircraft fitted a tight-cowled Pratt & Whitney R-2800-57(C) engine with a war emergency rating of 2,090 kW (2,800 HP), reduced armament of six machine guns, a new and lighter wing, and many other changes.